Please read this entire page.

 - If denied, staff will provide information on why.

-- Staff will review your application and confirm any outstanding questions.
+- Staff will review your application and ask/answer any questions.

-- Staff will introduce you to residents, making recommendations as to which pets would be a good fit with your family.
+- Staff will introduce you to residents and make suggestions on matches.
 Piggie Poo reserves the right to deny your adoption of a specific pet for reasons that are logical and fully explained.

-- Staff will answer questions and offer information and care taking advice while you get to know our residents.
+- Staff will answer questions and offer information while you get to know our residents.

-- Once you have signed our Adoption Agreement, staff will review our informational "Welcome Home Kit" with your family and reiterate our expectations and Standards of Care.
+- Sign our Adoption Agreement then staff will review our "Welcome Home Kit" and reiterate our expectations and Standards of Care.

 - Go home with your new FURever pets and enjoy!